 What Are Cold Sore Causes?

 Essentially, cold sores are a strain of the herpes simplex virus, HSV-1.
 Surprisingly, estimates are that over 80% of the population in North America carries the herpes virus, though inactive.
 Many factors determine if the virus will remain dormant in a person or if it will be active.
+Another aspect of cold sores is to know the difference between a cold sore vs a pimple on lip.

 Where Do Cold Sores Come From?